Chapter 34:

 ‘Unfair!’
 Kojiro muttered.

 Mon’s entire soul evacuated his body, came back, vacated again, then decided to just hover.
-Kishin’s bat slowly tilted toward the floor.
+Kishin’s bat fell and created a mini earthquake.
 Akashi forgot to ‘‘tch’’.

 Eight small children and one shrine maiden were staring at Mutsuki like he had descended from the heavens.

-And then, his kimono slipped half an inch lower.
+One movement and his kimono slipped half an inch lower.
+Absolutely not.

 He yelped, slapped a hand to his collar, and snapped the glamour back on like a slamming door.